-Gary Younge is an author, broadcaster and award-winning columnist for The Guardian, based in London.
+Gary Younge is an author, broadcaster and editor-at-large for The Guardian, based in London.
 He also writes a monthly column, Beneath the Radar, for the Nation magazine and is the Alfred Knobler Fellow for The Nation Institute.
 He has written four books, The Speech, The Story Behind Martin Luther King’s Dream, Who Are We?, And Should it Matter in the 21st century, Stranger in a Strange Land, Travels in the Disunited States and No Place Like Home, A Black Briton’s Journey Through the Deep South.
 Gary has made several radio and television documentaries on subjects ranging from the tea party to hip hop culture.

 Born in Hertfordshire to Barbadian parents, he grew up in Stevenage until he was 17 when he went to teach English in a United Nations Eritrean refugee school in Sudan with Project Trust.
 On his return he went to Heriot Watt University in Edinburgh where he studied French and Russian, Translating and Interpreting.
 While at Heriot Watt he was elected Vice President (Welfare) of the Student Association, a paid sabbatical post he held for a year.